-Breske comes to Lindenwood after three seasons at the University of Sioux Falls.
-In 2016, he was the program’s Offensive Line coach after being the Tight Ends coach for his first two seasons.
+Breske came to Lindenwood after three seasons at the University of Sioux Falls.
+In 2016, he was the program’s offensive line coach, after being the tight ends coach for his first two seasons.

 In his three seasons at Sioux Falls, Breske has helped the Cougars go 32-5.
 The team advanced to the postseason all three years, including NCAA Tournament appearances in 2015 and 2016.
 The 2016 team won the NSIC Championship, and also captured the program’s first NCAA Tournament victory.
 From 2014-2016, Sioux Falls averaged 40.3 points and 489.6 yards of total offense a game.

 In his first year as the offensive line coach, Sioux Falls ranked third in NCAA Division II with 308.1 rushing yards a game, and it ranked eight by allowing just 0.85 sacks a contest.
 The offensive line production helped the Cougars rank 17th in the nation in scoring offense and seventh in total offense.